twse/bobsgame-fonts/Pixel Sans.md

 * F700, F70F – Microsoft PUA (Thai)
 * F704-F709, F70B-F70C, F715-F71C – Metrics symbols from URW Palladio HOT
 * F7E4 – Alternative Cyrillic “be” for Serbian and Macedonian
-* F800-F807 – Diacritics used in the ALA-LC transliteration scheme and Colombian native languages
+* F800-F807 – Diacritics used for ALA-LC transliteration and native languages in Colombia
 * F814-F82D – Diacritics for African languages
 * F830-F835 – Latin letters (Quivira)
 * F870-F888 – Symbols used by the name input screen in *Pokémon Black & White* and its sequel (Textbook only).
-The font in the game uses the Mathematical Operators, Miscellaneous Technical etc. ranges of Unicode for these symbols.
+The .RTFN font files in the game (encoded in Unicode) redefines the Mathematical Operators, Miscellaneous Technical etc. ranges of Unicode for these symbols.
 * F8FF – Apple logo

 ### Supported Characters - Fallback Version 5.0